 Sally-Ann from Toddlers on Tour thinks it’s not necessarily the destination but taking the time to properly research and plan that is key;

-Travelling with kids and relaxation may not sound like two things that go together, however for our family that is exactly what we have had on our last couple of family holidays.
-I think for me the secret is taking the time to research and plan our family travel.
+I think the secret is taking the time to research and plan our family travel.
 I’ve managed to find the perfect accommodation for our family and sprinkle in a couple of fun family day trips.

-So let’s see what other relaxing destinations our Family Travel Blogger team have come up with this month:
+So let’s see what other relaxing destinations our Family Travel Blogger team have come up with:

 Kevin from Wandering Wagars